BR0kEN-/cikit/docs/_changelog/2018-03-06/README.md

 permalink: /changelog/2018-03-06/
 ---

+**Manual actions are required!
+Read full changelog record for a proper upgrade.**
 - Simplified a procedure of defining virtual hosts.
 - Added reflection of defined virtual hosts in `/etc/hosts` for local environments.
 - Added an ability to define application subdomains that work both on CI droplet and locally.